frnsimoes/frnsimoes.github.io/content/cooking/education-dilemma.md

 +++
 date = 2024-07-14
-title = "Why education demands hard work?"
+title = "Education takes hard work"
 +++

 I was watching Ramzi's course on operating systems, and he said something that I found interesting: something like, "Do not just understand the high-level aspects.
 Understand the details.
 Not understanding the details is exactly the definition of ignorance."
 Having only an abstract notion of what a thing is can be dangerous if you think about it.
 1. You cannot do anything practical with that knowledge; 2.
 You are now biased about something you don't understand; 3.
 You think you understand something you don't.